Wednesday, December 02, 2009

 www.songofdeborah.com

-© Copyright 2009, Deb Spaulding
+Copyright 2011, Deb Spaulding

 All rights reserved

-Articles may not be printed in any “for profit” publication without further permission by the author.
-Articles may be freely distributed via e-mail, reprinted in church bulletins or in other non-profit publications without further permission.
-Please keep this copyright and Web Site information intact with copied articles.
+Articles may not be printed in any "for profit" publication without further permission by the author.
+Articles may be freely distributed via email, reprinted in church bulletins or in other non-profit publications without further permission.
+Please keep this copyright and website information intact with copied articles.